Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Makkusu: I'll call for help

-		#### Version 1
+		#### (if enough space) Version 1
 		Airiona: No don't...
 There is no time I need you to fix it

 		Makkusu: But I'm not a doctor

 		Airiona(she hands him her CSD): no argh my CSD

-		#### Version 2
+		#### (if not enough space) Version 2
 		Airiona(she hands him her CSD): It's already on the way argh my CSD I need you to fix it

 	- The reader sees the inside of Makkusu’s room which has posters and cybervator Fandom items everywhere
 	- Makkusu uses this opportunity to test his Cyber.Beast controler using Airiona's Cyber.Beast
-		- Maybe with out her permission.
-In which case Airiona comes up behind him creating the poisiblty of punishment
+		- With out her permission.
+Airiona comes up behind him creating the poisiblty of punishment

+			Airiona(yells): What are you doing!

+			on the next page/episode Makkusu looks with dismay

+			Airiona: You/We don't have time for that right now.
+You need to fix my CSD so that I can heal my arm

+			Makkusu: Oh!
+Right.

-		- Airiona is excited about his creation
+		- After begining her arm regenation process Airiona talks exciting about his creation while they wait

-			Airiona: Wow you're smart
+			Airiona: (You know) You're pretty smart

 			Airiona: you see, you were able to make the csd and controler because unilike others he doesn't rely on cyber.beast to code he does is on as society does not have the skills they once did